A partnership that delivers great customer experiences

 Web Services Protocol

-When you as a vendor have tested and implemented integration from your system to Nordea’s Corporate Access we encourage all vendors to fill in the form below, so customers can see that your system is ready for SEPA End Date and Corporate Access.
+When you as a vendor have tested and implemented integration from your system to Nordea’s Corporate Access we encourage all vendors to fill in the form below, so customers can see that your system is ready for Corporate Access.
+Thanks in advance!

 The information will be published on Nordea’s Solution site for Corporate Access on a regular basis.

 If you have any questions, please feel free to contact our support team

 Corporate Access and ERP Vendor Readiness Form